testdotai/appium-classifier-plugin/README.md

 The above command (which will differ for each Appium client, of course), will use this plugin to find a shopping cart element on the screen.

+How did we know we could use "cart" as a label?
+There is a predefined list of available labels in `lib/labels.js`--check there to see if the elements you want to find match any of them.

 ## Development

 There are some tests, but they must be run ad hoc.
 See the tests themselves for